The-Scripters-Guild/ForgeWiki/guides-and-knowledge/scripting-know-how/scripting-tips-and-tricks/updated-title.md

 Because vehicles do not have a built-in damage resistance attribute, developers can use scripting to simulate increased durability.
 This technique makes units like AI Wraiths more resilient to sustained fire, requiring players to focus damage within a specific window to destroy them.

+This is a change to the article made by Okom.

 <figure><img src="assets/wraith-4cw7.jpg" alt="Updated title source image"><figcaption><p>Source image from the original research thread.</p></figcaption></figure>

 ## Constant Health Regeneration